 Revenues from remaining performance obligations are calculated as the dollar value of the remaining performance obligations on executed contracts.
-The estimated revenue expected to be recognized in the future related to performance obligations that are unsatisfied (or partially unsatisfied) pursuant to the Company's existing customer agreements is \$882,000 and \$952,000 as of March 31, 2022 and December 31, 2021, respectively.
-Approximately \$447,000 for March 31, 2022 and \$517,000 for December 31, 2021 of the total balance relates to our July 2020 contract with BARDA for the purchase, delivery and storage of RECELL Systems for emergency response preparedness for a period of three years.
+The estimated revenue expected to be recognized in the future related to performance obligations that are unsatisfied (or partially unsatisfied) pursuant to the Company's existing customer agreements is \$813,000 and \$952,000 as of June 30, 2022 and December 31, 2021, respectively.
+Approximately \$378,000 for June 30, 2022 and \$517,000 for December 31, 2021 of the total balance relates to our July 2020 contract with BARDA for the purchase, delivery and storage of RECELL Systems for emergency response preparedness for a period of three years.
 The Company expects to recognize this amount as services are provided to BARDA.
-For the remaining balance of \$435,000 as of March 31, 2022 and December 31, 2021, the Company expects to recognize revenue on a straight-line basis over the term of the contract upon generation of sales for with Cosmotec.
-For the contract with BARDA, we recognized \$93,000 and \$58,000 of service revenue related to the emergency readiness performance obligation during the three months ended March 31, 2022 and 2021.
+For the remaining balance of \$435,000 as of June 30, 2022 and December 31, 2021, the Company expects to recognize revenue on a straight-line basis over the term of the contract commencing with the generation of commercial sales to COSMOTEC.
 We are contracted to manage this inventory of product until the federal government requests shipment or at contract termination on December 31, 2023.